Patternslib/Patterns/demo/gallery/documentation.md

       <a href="images/full/2.jpg"><img src="images/thumb/2.jpg"/></a><
     </nav>

-The contents of the `alt` attribute of an image will be used as the caption.
+The contents of the `title` attribute of an image will be used as the caption.

 ### Properties